Lagos Photo Festival / Abosede George / Barnard College, Columbia University

 9th Lagos Photo Festival

-An installation / interactive sculpture designed to enhance the experience of an audio installation by artist and scholar of African History at Columbia University, Abosede George‘s Ekopolitan Project, exhibited at the 9th Lagos Photo Festival.
+An installation / interactive sculpture designed to enhance the experience of an audio documentation by artist and scholar of African History at Columbia University, Abosede George‘s Ekopolitan Project, exhibited at the 9th Lagos Photo Festival.

 The installation was designed to enable stillness, calm and concentration for visitors listening to the Audio presentation by the artist via headphones.